 Credit Sesame data shows members are using too much of their available credit

 If you’re dealing with a high utilization, don’t worry, you’re not alone.
 According to data gathered from a subset of Credit Sesame’s 8 million members, we discovered that more than half are using 70% or more of their available credit.
 (Your utilization is directly tied to a credit letter grade, which is why the lower the utilization rate, the higher your letter grade, as it shows in the pie chart below.)

 *Data from the pie chart gathered from a subset of Credit Sesame’s 8 million members August 2015.

-The purchase APR is a little higher on the U.S. Bank Secured Visa® Card than it is on the OpenSky® Secured Visa® Credit Card, but the annual fee is lower.
+When looking for a credit card, a couple of points to compare would be the purchase APR and the annual fee.
 Again, the purchase APR is a moot point if you pay your purchase balance in full every month.
 Most credit card issuers will not charge you any interest on your purchases if you pay your entire balance by the due date each month (payment must be credited to your account by the due date).
 Be sure to read the terms and conditions for any card you are considering applying for to see how interest is charged.

 Does OpenSky® Secured Visa® Credit Card offer rewards?

 The OpenSky® Secured Visa® Credit Card doesn’t have a rewards program.
 That means you won’t earn any cash back, points or miles when you make purchases with the card.

 So what do we think are the OpenSky® Secured Visa® Credit Card’s strong points?